Dori-Denman/Dori-Denman/README.md

   <a href="https://github.com/Dori-Denman" rel="nofollow noreferrer">
     <img src="https://i.stack.imgur.com/tskMh.png" alt="github"> Github
   </a>

+  <a href = "mailto:dori.denman@gmail.com">Email</a>
 </p>
-I'm a graduating senior interning at NBCUniversal SportsEngine in IT.
+I'm a graduating senior interning at NBCUniversal SportsEngine currently working in the IT department.
 I am fascinated by history, astronomy, and gaming, I love exploring both the past and the cosmos while diving into virtual worlds.
 Thanks for visiting my page.
 I'd love to <a href="https://www.linkedin.com/in/portier-denman/">connect</a>!